A Needle In A Legal Haystack Could Sink A Major Supreme Court Privacy Case

 To the expert's, as well as layperson's, eye, it looks as though the tech industry, sensing a debilitating loss in the Supreme Court, had a weak hand to play in negotiating with the Justice Department.

-When all is said and done, "this looks like a serious win for the Justice Department," said Orrin Kerr, a privacy expert at University of Southern California law school.
+When all is said and done, "this looks like a serious win for the Justice Department," said Orin Kerr, a privacy expert at University of Southern California law school.

 On Monday, the Trump administration took a first step toward getting the Microsoft case dismissed.
 In a letter to the Supreme Court, Solicitor General Noel Francisco informed the justices that the administration intends to file a new brief addressing "to what extent" passage of the CLOUD Act nullifies the Microsoft case as a live controversy.